3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

 > Version 5.1 (XXX X, 2019)
   [ALL] Added ability to change fonts for level stats.
-Default is Memento Mori 2 (similar to pre-5.0 font).
+Default is Old Font (same as pre-5.0 font).

 > Version 5.0 (Sep 4, 2019)
   NOTE: It is recommended to clean your GZDoom ini from all CVAR entries of earlier releases.